radu-matei/radu-matei.github.io/content/blog/filter-k8s-logs.md

 > Note that if you have an alpha cluster with [shared PID namespaces][k8s-shared-pid] - that is a cluster created with  `--feature-gates=PodShareProcessNamespace=true`, then you can access the main process' `stdout` directly, without sharing a volume between the main container and the sidecar.

-> While this is still an alpha feature (thus not recommended for testing in production clusters) and we will continue to explore how to achieve this through volume mounts, this guide is still helpful, with the only difference that the logs file will be accessed in the sidecar as `/proc/<main-application-pid>/fd/1`, which is the file descriptor of `stdout`.
+> While this is still an alpha feature (thus not recommended for testing in production clusters), and we will continue to explore how to achieve this through volume mounts, this guide is still helpful, with the only difference that the logs file will be accessed in the sidecar as `/proc/<main-application-pid>/fd/1`, which is the file descriptor of `stdout`.

 The main advantage of this approach is that we don't need to mount parts of the node filesystem in a pod, and we can enable the filter for individual applications, filtering the secrets from a specific namespace.
 The only mention here is that we should be able to redirect the logs of the main application to a specific file.
 If that is not possible, explore running the sidecar by sharing the PID namespace and accessing `stdout` directly.

 # The filtering process

-The filtering application is a simple Go application that tails the file where the main application writes the logs, and iterates through all Kubernetes secrets in the provided namespace and checks if any value is present in the logs.
-If a value is in the logs, it will remove it, then write the redacted log to `stdout`.
+The filtering application is a simple Go application that tails the file where the main application writes the logs, iterates through all Kubernetes secrets in the provided namespace, and checks if any value is present in the logs.
+If found, it will remove it, then write the redacted log to `stdout`.
 This container's logs become the application logs:

 ```go
 func filter(line string, secrets []v1.Secret) string {